Are you planning to visit Singapore with your partner on a holiday soon?

 The Southern Ridges is a trail that connects Mount Faber Park, Telok Blangah Hill Park, and Kent Ridge Park.

 Along the way you’ll find numerous buildings, bridges, and landmarks.

 Cherish the tranquillity and greenery of the parks with your partner while you wander through one of Singapore’s most cherished trails.

 What should you know about hiking the Southern Ridges?

 - Consider the trail length – Keep in mind that the trail in its entirety is 10 kilometers.
-To hike this distance from start to finish could take anywhere between two to four hours, depending on the hiker.
+To hike this distance from start to finish could take between two to four hours, depending on your pace.
 Plan ahead so you have sufficient time to complete the trail, or opt for one or two segments.

 - Visit the war museum in Kent Ridge Park – Stop by Reflections at Bukit Chandu during your walk.
 You’ll see some interesting wartime monuments and artifacts here.

-- Don’t miss the Treetop Walk – The Treetop Walk, which can be found near the MacRitchie Reservoir, is an elevated walkway that leads through the forest canopy.
+- Don’t miss the Treetop Walk – The Treetop Walk, which can be found near the MacRitchie Reservoir, is a higher walkway that leads through the forest canopy.
 You’ll feel at one with nature as you immerse yourself in the greenery of the treetops.

 14. Kampong Glam